-- 6.9.1 In-year retrieval (IYR) will only apply to assessment in semester 1 of Level 0/3 and level 4.
-Students repeating a semester 1 level 4 unit or carrying a level 4 unit in level 5 are eligible for IYR.
+- 6.7.1 In-year retrieval (IYR) will normally only apply to assessment in the first semester of Level 0/3 and level 4.
+Students repeating a first semester level 4 unit or carrying a level 4 unit in level 5 are eligible for IYR.
 Some assessments may not be eligible for an in-year retrieval attempt and could be exempt due to Professional Statutory and Regulatory Bodies' (PSRB) accreditation or the practical nature of the assessment.
 This may include scheduled face-to-face exams (where an alternative piece of coursework is not appropriate); practical assessments such as lab or clinical assessments.
 All exemption requests require a rationale and approval by the Head of Department, Education Service Manager and Deputy Dean.
-All exemptions must be recorded on the Independent Marking Plan along with the rationale for the exemption. - 6.9.2 Students will be given the opportunity to 're-work' the original assessment and re-submit within 15 term time days, rather than be given an alternative reassessment.
+All exemptions must be recorded on the Independent Marking Plan along with the rationale for the exemption. - 6.7.2 Students will be given the opportunity to 're-work' the original assessment and re-submit within 15 term time days, rather than be given an alternative reassessment.
 In the case of IYR, the higher mark of the two attempts will stand.
 Marks will be capped at the pass mark.
 Feedback is provided on the 'retrieved' piece of work and in a timely manner.
 IYR submissions are second marked in accordance with 6D Marking and Moderation Policy.
-The IYR attempt will not be considered part of a student's reassessment allowance.
-The late submission rule is not applicable to the IYR submission deadline. - 6.9.3 IYR is not compulsory and students 'opt-in' by resubmission.
+The late submission rule is not applicable to the IYR submission deadline. - 6.7.3 IYR is not compulsory and students 'opt-in' by resubmission.
 It is the student's choice to participate in the in-year retrieval.
-Students do not need to advise staff of the intention to opt for an IYR attempt. - 6.9.4 Students will receive a mark following an IYR submission, - i.
-If a student passes the IYR attempt, the mark is capped, and additional feedback is provided via the generic assessment criteria or similar. - ii.
-If a student fails the IYR attempt, additional feedback is provided via the generic assessment criteria or similar. - 6.9.5 Exceptional Circumstances for Board Consideration and Extensions will not apply for an IYR attempt.
+Students do not need to advise staff of the intention to opt for an IYR attempt. - 6.7.4 Students will receive a mark following an IYR submission, i.
+If a student passes the IYR attempt, the mark is capped, and additional feedback is provided via the generic assessment criteria or similar. ii.
+If a student fails the IYR attempt, additional feedback is provided via the generic assessment criteria or similar. - 6.7.5 Exceptional Circumstances for Board Consideration and Extensions will not apply for an IYR 5 6L - Assessment Board Decision-Making: Procedure attempt.
 The application of Exceptional Circumstances for an IYR attempt would not be accepted as it is a student's choice to submit.
-The assessment would continue to be capped based on the original failure. - 6.9.6 The following assessment scenarios will not be eligible for IYR: - i. non-submission - ii. assessments submitted more than 72 hours after the original deadline - iii. extensions due to exceptional circumstances, of more than 72 hours after the original deadline - iv. submissions subject to an academic offence investigation - v. submissions that cannot be marked e.g. incorrect files, corrupt files or blank documents.
+The assessment would continue to be capped based on the original failure.

-6.9.7 A student's eligibility for compensation is not affected by IYR.
+- 6.7.6 The following assessment scenarios will not be eligible for IYR: - i. non-submission - ii. assessments submitted more than 72 hours after the original deadline - iii. extensions due to exceptional circumstances, of more than 72 hours after the original deadline - iv. submissions subject to an academic offence investigation - v. submissions that cannot be marked e.g. incorrect files, corrupt files or blank documents. - 6.7.7 A student's eligibility for compensation is not affected by IYR.
 Compensation will be applied as standard to eligible students at the programme board.